Becoming a Clinical Psychologist in Rhode Island

 All applicants must submit documents proving graduation from a program approved by the American Psychological Association (APA) or designated by the Association of State and Provincial Psychology Boards (ASPPB) with post-graduate experience beginning on, or before, December 5, 2014.

 For applicants who have already completed post-graduate experience, applications also must include proof of graduation from an APA or ASPPB accredited institution and program on or before December 6, 2014.

-More information on specific guidelines for applications and required dates of study can be found at the Pennsylvania Department of State website.
+More information on specific guidelines for applications and required dates of study can be found at the State of Rhode Island Department of Health website.

-Pennsylvania is a great state to pursue a degree in Clinical Psychology.
-According to U.S. Bureau of Labor Statistics (BLS), the hourly median wage in Pennsylvania is higher than the average median wage nationwide.
+Rhode Island is a great state to pursue a degree in clinical psychology.
+According to U.S. Bureau of Labor Statistics (BLS), the hourly median wage in Rhode Island is higher than the average median wage nationwide.

-The high level of currently practicing Clinical Psychologists in Pennsylvania also emphasizes the high demand and positive job outlook within the state.
-There is a large variety of career roles a student can pursue with a Clinical Psychology degree in Pennsylvania.
+The high level of currently practicing clinical psychologists in Rhode Island also emphasizes the high demand and positive job outlook within the state.
+There is a large variety of career roles a student can pursue with a clinical psychology degree in Rhode Island.